 It's actions are in response to requests for assistance which are supported, either initially, or following a Charity request, by information and advice from experts in the relevant areas, explaining why the assistance is required, the specification of the equipment to be purchased with the grant, and the cost.
 The Charity, therefore, provides finance only when suitable external expert advice has already been provided.

-Principle 2: Benefit must be to the public, or section of the public public.
-This selected grouping has two restrictions:
+Principle 2: Benefit must be to the public, or section of the public

 Principle 2a: The beneficiaries must be appropriate to the aims